yR-DEV/StreamSummary/README.md

 - ~~Organize the `.find({}).sort{"_id": 1}.limit(10?)` query returned to the front end so it's ready for the rendering of the graph~~
     * ~~Can I have a break in the y-axis (significantly more viewers then channels live) ?~~
     * ~~I don't think I can have a break in the axis, deciding whether or not to have 2 graphs, one for each statistic, or 2 graphs and a third one with both, or just the combined one or what.~~
-- Create separate graphs for channels and viewers because the two numbers are so far apart, it is hard to see the changes in channels live with the y axis so large.
+- ~~Create separate graphs for channels and viewers because the two numbers are so far apart, it is hard to see the changes in channels live with the y axis so large.~~
-- Use chart.js's update method to update the graph on every back end api call tick.
+- ~~Use chart.js's update method to update the graph on every back end api call tick.~~
+    * I just set a $timeout to update the graph whenever an api call is made
-- Change the last refreshed date to match the date of the back end api tick.
+- ~~Change the last refreshed date to match the date of the back end api tick.~~
+- Create/brainstorm a way to average out the viewers and channels for each hour of the day (?)
+    * Look at the average X viewers/channels for like each hour?

 ## Things to learn
 - ~~Chart.js and how it accesses data from the backend~~
-    * Do I need to set any custom global settings for my line graph?
+    * ~~Do I need to set any custom global settings for my line graph?~~
-    * how does the chart.js `update()` exactly work?
-Does it rerender or do I need a page refresh (Please be the former...)
+    * ~~how does the chart.js `update()` exactly work?
+Does it rerender or do I need a page refresh (Please be the former...)~~
 - ~~exactly how these front end angular components are compiled so I can use it like a react component/class (I have a feeling it is the directive of each component)~~